-This silky smooth vegan Peanut Butter Frosting packs a peanut buttery punch that can really dress up any vegan cake.
+This silky smooth Rich Vegan Peanut Butter Frosting recipe packs a peanut buttery punch that can really dress up any vegan cake.
 This recipe takes advantage of caramelizing sugar to the thread stage of 230F (110C) where it contributes a smooth velvety texture.
 It also utilizes the power of soy milk powder (not to be confused with soy flour).
 Soy milk powder adds extraordinary creaminess while still allowing the frosting to remain firm.

 The firmness of this frosting can be customized to your preference easily by adding or subtracting 1 Tablespoon of water.

-1 ¾ cups + 3 Tablespoons granulated white sugar
+Rich Vegan Peanut Butter Frosting Recipe1 ¾ cups + 3 Tablespoons granulated white sugar

 ½ cup water